Fine Art Foundation

 ARTS-1118 | Introduction to Print Making | 3 | ||

 In this foundation course students will be introduced to various traditional and contemporary approaches to printmaking.
-Relief processes, monoprints, hand printing and mechanical printing methods will be demonstrated and explored through studio projects examining both unique and multiple production processes.
-Critique will further develop conceptual, technical, and expressive concerns related to printmaking. |
+Relief processes, monoprints, hand printing, mechanical and digital printing methods will be demonstrated and explored through studio projects examining both unique and multiple production processes.
+Critique will further develop conceptual, technical, and expression related to print production. |

 *Total program costs are approximate, subject to change and do not include the health and dental plan fee, bus pass fee or program general expenses.